ssarangi/self_driving_cars/advanced_lane_finding/writeup.md

 LaneFinder::distance_from_center

 # Problems with Algorithm
+## Simple Project Video:
+The algorithm tried out in the above sections tend to work well with the project video and didn't have any kind of project with the partial lane finding steps.

 ## Challenge Video:
 The biggest problem with the challenge video was the shadows under the bridge where the thresholding seems to detect either way too many regions or not detect the yellow lane lines properly.
 ![alt text][challenge_frame]
+![alt text][video_challenge]

 ## Harder Challenge Video:
 The harder challenge has a greater problem with the core algorithm itself.
 The problem is that the lane curves very highly.
 The problem why this becomes problematic is because the right lane curves into the region of the left lane and hence the right lane is mistakenly recognized as a part of the left lane.
 ![alt text][harder_challenge_frame]
+![alt text][video_harder_challenge]

+# Conclusion
+Lane finding is definitely a hard problem which is pretty evident from just the input images provided so considering different lighting conditions and weather conditions as well as road conditions it could be extremely challenging to recognize lane lines accurately.
+I intend to return to the harder challenges and tweak the techniques to see if I can get a better solution by doing that.